gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

  <tr>
   <td>module-equalizer-sink</td>
   <td>autoloadable filter</td>
-  <td>Creates a filter source or sink that implements a digital equalizer on top of the master source or sink.
+  <td>Creates a filter sink that implements a digital equalizer on top of the master source or sink.
 The equalizer may be controlled via D-Bus.</td>
  </tr>
  <tr>
   <td>module-virtual-surround-sink</td>
   <td>autoloadable filter</td>
-  <td>Creates a filter source or sink that performs a convolution with a HRIR WAV file on top of the master source or sink.</td>
+  <td>Creates a filter sink that performs a convolution with a HRIR WAV file on top of the master source or sink.</td>
  </tr>
  <tr>
   <td>module-virtual-{source,sink}</td>